 All scouts are asked to bring their own sleeping bag and clothes.
 Troop tents are available for scout and guest use.
 Families experiencing financial hardship and needing assistance with sleeping bags or other essential gear are encouraged to reach out to the troop Financial Assistance Coordinator.

 While not required, a head lamp is highly recommended as it allows the scouts to be active at night, without holding a flashlight.
 Hiking boots are also recommended for longer hikes, but many scouts do without until they are more committed to outdoor adventures.
 NOTE: normally guests provide their own mess kits, but during the coronavirus pandemic, the troop is employing disposable dinnerware, so personal mess kits are not required.

 Additional gear is optional for guests, including Class A and B scout shirts, the scout handbook, a personal first aid kit, and pocket knives, a compass, or a firestarter (though many guess will choose to bring these items along if the have them).

-BSA takes youth protection very seriously.
+Also note: BSA takes youth protection very seriously, especially on campouts.
 BSA National requires adults who participate in overnight activities to complete Youth Protection Training, so all of Troop 28’s adult leaders will be YPT-trained.
 It consists of about an hour of videos to help you recognize signs of abuse either while acting as a chaperone, or as a parent.

 YPT is optional but recommended for guest adults.
-If your Scout has registered for Troop 28, we ask at least one parent from each family to complete YPT to help keep all our scouts safe.
+However, if your Scout has registered for Troop 28, we ask at least one parent from each family to complete YPT to help keep all our scouts safe.
 Please see our New Scout Checklist for more information.